antaresrvish/EFI-dell-latitude-5400/README.md

 # Dell Latitude 5400 Hackintosh OpenCore EFI

-This repository contains OpenCore EFI files for running macOS Ventura on Dell Latitude 5400.
+This repository contains OpenCore EFI files for running macOS Tahoe and macOS Ventura on Dell Latitude 5400.
 This EFI is provided as-is.
 Use at your own risk.
+To use Tahoe Version, get it from releases section, it is labeled as pre-release or use the efi/tahoe-beta-1 branch.

 ## 💻 Hardware Specifications